redhat-developer/odo/docs/website/docs/development/architecture/how-odo-works.md

 ##### Image Pull Policy

-At this time, the image pull policy for all containers is `Always`.
+At this time, the [image pull policy](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy) for all containers is fixed to `Always` and cannot be modified.

 ##### Resources Limits and Requests

 `odo` maps each `components[].container.{cpu,memory}{Limit,Request}` to corresponding `resources.{limits,requests}.{cpu,memory}` fields with the respective values.

 <details>
 <summary>Example</summary>